|Go to verse:|

 In the context we see that the fallen angels had the ulterior motive of producing the “Nephilim,” or “Fallen ones,” a mutant race so evil that in a very short time “every intention of the thoughts of his heart was only evil continually.”
 It would not have taken the Nephilim too long to destroy the genetically pure descendants of Adam and Eve and destroy any hope mankind had of producing the Savior, Jesus Christ, so God saved the human race by destroying the earth, including all the Nephilim, in the Flood.
 Noah’s Flood did not deter the Devil from his plan to prevent the Savior from coming, and so after the Flood more demons produced more Nephilim, which is why Genesis 6:4 says, “and also after that,” i.e., after the Flood.
 But those Nephilim were killed off, and all the demons who produced the Nephilim were imprisoned in Tartarus, the Greek word that refers to a prison for the gods (2 Peter 2:4; cp.
 1 Pet.
 3:18-20).

-The Devil has continually tried to keep God’s Messiah from saving mankind and from then destroying him.
+The Devil has continually tried to keep God’s Messiah from saving mankind and destroying him.
 He tried destroying the Christ-line and Israel many times; he tried having Jesus killed as a baby and stoned as an adult.
 The Nephilim were just one more plan the Devil tried, but it, too, failed.